Introduction to bugs

 3. Understudied: While much is known about the terrestrial Heteroptera, compared with some of the other insect taxa they remain relatively understudied.
 This means that there are many discoveries waiting to be made, particularly concerning foodplants but also on their behavioural ecology.
 Among the evolutionary adaptations that have already been described within the terrestrial Heteroptera, there are a number of noteworthy examples for species known to occur in Hertfordshire.
 For instance, in the Parent Bug (Elasmucha grisea), the male dies shortly after mating but the female survives to brood the eggs in a remarkable demonstration of parental care.
 Another example is mimicry.
 In what is one such case, it is believed that the Blue Shieldbug (Zicrona caerulea) employs aggressive mimicry to help it prey on leaf beetles in the genus Altica.

-This page has been written by Joe Gray, our new Hertfordshire recorder for terrestrial heteroptera.
-If you have any records to submit or any queries relating to terrestrial heteroptera in the county, please contact him by email.
+This page has been written by Joe Gray, our Hertfordshire recorder for terrestrial heteroptera.
+If you have any records to submit or any queries relating to terrestrial heteroptera in the county, please contact him here.